Drive-KD: Multi-Teacher Distillation for VLMs in Autonomous Driving: Training and Evaluation Details

 \subsection{Inference metrics.}

-\textbf{Peak GPU memory (GB).} We run inference with the minimum number of GPUs that can successfully execute the model, and report peak GPU memory as the maximum total memory usage summed over all GPUs observed during the run.\\
+Both training and inference are conducted on NVIDIA A100-PCIE-40GB GPUs.
+Inference metrics are measured with the minimum number of GPUs required to run each model successfully.
+All inference measurements are conducted on DriveBench.
+We report three deployment-oriented inference metrics: peak GPU memory, average generation throughput, and median time-to-first-token (TTFT).\\ \begin{itemize} \item \textbf{Peak GPU memory (GB).} We run inference with the minimum number of GPUs that can successfully execute the model, and report peak GPU memory as the maximum total memory usage summed over all GPUs observed during the run.

-\textbf{Average generation throughput (tokens/s).} Average generation throughput is defined as the number of newly generated tokens divided by the total generation time:
+\item \textbf{Average generation throughput (tokens/s).} Average generation throughput is defined as the number of newly generated tokens divided by the total generation time:

 where $\mathrm{total\_gen\_tokens}$ excludes input prompt tokens.\\